 Is there a guarantee for your training?

-We adhere to the Code of Professional Conduct and Responsibility set forth by the Association of Pet Dog Trainers: Member are to refrain from giving guarantees regarding the outcome of training, because there is no sure way to guarantee the cooperation and performance of all parties involved and because the knowledge of animal behavior is incomplete.
-Thai should not be confused with a desire to guarantee client satisfaction with professional services.
+We adhere to the Code of Professional Conduct and Responsibility set forth by the Association of Pet Dog Trainers: Members are to refrain from giving guarantees regarding the outcome of training, because there is no sure way to guarantee the cooperation and performance of all parties involved and because the knowledge of animal behavior is incomplete.
+That should not be confused with a desire to guarantee client satisfaction with professional services.

 Where do you provide Private Training?

 Where are you training classes located?